dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/index.md

                                                               Level: 1  Lives: 3
 ```

-Now we can enable the the beast to properly kill the player.
+Now we can enable the beast to properly kill the player.

 ## Feeding The Beast